mtaranov/genome3D/README.md

 print(dnn.test(x_test, y_test))

-More examples can be found in the exmple folder.
+More examples can be found in the example folder.

 Hyper-parameter estimation is implemented for Random Forest and SVM models.

 Feature selection is implemented for Random Forest and Fully Connected Deep Neural Network (method: DeepLift) models